 TMF Marriage Counselors

-#3 Donât Trust Your Mind, Love Is In Your Heart
+#3 Donā€™t Trust Your Mind, Love Is In Your Heart

 #4 Recall How Much You Love Them

-There are always going to be ups and downs in life, and we donât need those to affect our marriage.
-Get grounded in the heart as we teach in our marriage help courses.
+There are ups and downs in all of our lives, and in ourĀ marriage help courses, you would learn about marriage from the bottom up and part of that is learning how to control the mind so it doesn’t distract you from the original love that you felt when you got married.
 It is a good idea to stop and remember how beautiful or handsome they are, how deeply you love them, and what it is you truly want, to be immersed in love and happiness.
 Then, using your free will, you can redirect yourself.
-It isnât about avoiding the ups and downs and challenges, it is about moving with what is good and beautiful.
-It is about love.

 #5 Keep Your Marriage a Secret

-The unintended marriage educators are the movies and sitcoms we watch.
-Itâs true, and it is pathetic.
-I know because I worked with movie stars, screenwriters, directors, and all those folks in Hollywood when I was working live in San Diego.
-They try to be cutting-edge, but they are in a world of make-believe and their stories are all canned, and way too Western psych oriented.
-So, while Betty tells Gladys about her sexcapades with her husband, Henry, in the latest episode remember that your marriage is all about only two of you, itâs not to be shared, with anyone.
+The unintended marriage educators in our world are the movies and sitcoms we watch.
+Itā€™s true, and sad.
+In the days when I first began helping couples I worked with movie stars, screenwriters, directors, and many well-known folks in Hollywood.
+They were all very sensitive and loving and tried to be cutting-edge, but they live in a make-believe world and are also conned by the stories they act in, which are way too Western psych oriented.
+So, remember that your marriage is all about only the two of you and your lives are not to be shared with anyone.
 There is no upside to sharing your intimate life.
-If you run out of things to discuss with your girlfriend (not being sexist, just real) you can discuss Shannaâs new boyfriend.
+If you run out of things to discuss with your girlfriend (not being sexist, just real) you can discuss Shannaā€™s new boyfriend.

 Discover Our Approach to